 The simulations demonstrate that the MIRTM approach is feasible for both Fast Responding Generation Resources (FRGRs) and Load Resources (LRs) that have temporal constraints.

-With centralized commitment and dispatch, the scope of potential participation in the real-time market is expanded to include FRGRs and LRs that currently can only participate in the real-time market through voluntary self-commitment.
+With centralized power pool commitment and dispatch, the scope of potential participation in the real-time market is expanded to include FRGRs and LRs that currently can only participate in the real-time market through voluntary self-commitment.

-Increased participation in the real-time market by FRGRs and LRs would provide ERCOT with improved system visibility and operational flexibility.
+Increased participation in the real-time market by FRGRs and LRs would provide ERCOT with improved system visibility and operational flexibility. {would QSEs have to provide forecasted COP type information for every 5 minutes in Operating Period for all its resources?}

 For now, the MIRTM simulation study window of 30 minutes appears to strike a reasonable balance between net load forecast accuracy and the scope of potential participation by FRGRs and LRs in MIRTM.

-A shortened window of 15 minutes would significantly limit the scope of potential participation by FRGRs and LRs.
+A shortened window of 15 minutes would significantly limit the scope of potential participation by FRGRs and LRs. {How did you make this determination?}

-A lengthened window to 45 minutes to one hour may increase the scope of participation by FRGRs and LRs, but would increase the net load forecast error.
+A lengthened window to 45 minutes to one hour may increase the scope of participation by FRGRs and LRs, but would increase the net load forecast error and potential make whole payments.

 If implemented, the MIRTM window would be configurable such that it may be expanded or contracted based on operating experience to achieve the optimal balance between participation and net load forecast accuracy.

+Can studies be done that would only provide MIRM advisory commitments without any make whole payments to loads}

+{In the Power Point presentation, slide 3 you give the “Mean Absolute Error of Net Load Forecast in 2016”.
+Could you provide a graph of the Load forecast error that shows all errors showing the full range of outcomes both positive and negative?
+Is this highly variable by season?}

 On average, the MIRTM simulations did not indicate significant production cost savings for the operating days studied in 2015 and 2016.